Save big on OLED and QLED TVs during Samsung's fall deals

 Additional Samsung TV deals worth checking out

 Several Samsung models have made the cut for the best 55-inch and best 65-inch TVs for 2023.
-These popular models are on sale now, so check out these deals.
+Several of these popular models are on sale now, so check out these deals.

 Display type: OLED | Resolution: 4K | Refresh rate: 120Hz (up to 144Hz with Game Motion Plus feature) | Operating System: Tizen | Max.
 Brightness: 726 nits | HDR Support: HDR10+, Quantum HDR OLED, HLG | Main Ports: 4x HDMI, 2x USB, 1x Ethernet | Other Key Features: AI upscaling, Filmmaker mode, Dolby Atmos support, Q-Symphony support, Adaptive Sound+ support, split screen with multi-view, supports multiple digital voice assistants | Overall dimensions: 482.
 X 27.9 x 1.6 inches (without stand) | Weight: 35.7 pounds (without stand)